 Is Tomosynthesis the same as 3D Mammography?

-Tomosynthesis is synonymous with 3D mammography, allowing technologists to obtain images of the entire breast that provide more information than 2D mammography alone.
-This means radiologists can more accurately detect breast cancer at earlier stages and reduce the frequency of additional testing.
+Tomosynthesis is synonymous with 3D mammography, allowing technologists to describe the imaging process to their patients in layman’s terms.
+The use of 3D mammography provides more information than 2D mammography alone.
+This means radiologists can more accurately detect breast cancer at earlier stages in addition to reducing the need for additional imaging.

 Breast Tomosynthesis (3D) vs. 2D Mammography

-Originally mammography was performed using film screen image processing.
-Digital mammography replaces conventional film with electronic detectors.
-Like a digital camera, the images are taken with the tube head at 0 degrees to the image detector.
-DBT, or 3D mammography, uses a direct or indirect image process with the tube head at different projection angles to take the projection images.
-These images are comprised of thin, millimeter slices and are then processed with software to create a 3D model with depth perception, allowing for more comprehensive images.
+Similar to how digital cameras took over film cameras, Digital mammography began replacing conventional film mammography with great strides around the year 2005.
+Two-dimensional (2D) mammograms are taken in one projection with the tube head at a 0 degrees angle from the imaging receptor.
+DBT or 3D mammography will use a direct or indirect digital image receptor and take 9 to 25 projections with the tube head at different angles.
+These projections are converted to thin, millimeter slices with software to create a 3D model with depth perception, allowing for more comprehensive image review with less structure overlap.

 Radiation Dose During Breast Tomosynthesis